zaus/forms-3rdparty-integration/README.md

 * refactored CF7 and GF integrations to take advantage of new FPLUGIN base (to make future integrations easier)
 * defined upgrade path

+Due to the new common form extension base, the way forms are identified in the settings has been changed.
+Deactivating and reactivating the plugin (which happens automatically on upgrade, but not FTP or other direct file changes) should correct your existing settings.

+Depending on how many services you have configured, the upgrade path may DESELECT your form selections in each service or otherwise break some configurations.
+If you are concerned this may affect you, please [export](https://github.com/zaus/forms-3rdparty-migrate) the settings so you can reapply your selections.

 ### 1.4.9 ###
 Updated cf7 plugin to match [their latest changes](http://contactform7.com/2014/07/02/contact-form-7-39-beta/).
 * using new way to access properties